alenphilip/Code-Review_Assistant/README.md

 	publisher    = { Hugging Face }
 }
 ```
-If you use the train dataset in your research or projects, please cite:
+If you use the evaluation dataset in your research or projects, please cite:
 ```bibtex
 @misc{alen_philip_george_2025,
     author       = { Alen Philip George },